bioidiap/bob.ip.optflow.liu/README.rst

 You can just add a dependence for ``xbob.optflow.liu`` on your ``setup.py`` to automatically download and have this package available at your satellite package.
 This works well if Bob is installed centrally at your machine.

 Otherwise, you will need to tell ``buildout`` how to build the package locally and how to find Bob.
-For that, just add a custom egg recipe to your buildout that will fetch the package and compile it locally, setting the environment variable ``PKG_CONFIG_PATH`` to where Bob is installed.
+For that, just add a recipe to your buildout that will fetch the package and compile it locally, setting the buildout variable ``prefixes`` to where Bob is installed (a build directory will also work).
 For example::

   [buildout]
   parts = xbob.optflow.liu <other parts here...>
+  prefixes = /Users/andre/work/bob/build/debug
   ...

-  [env]
-  PKG_CONFIG_PATH = /Users/andre/work/bob/build/install/lib/pkgconfig

-  ...

   [xbob.optflow.liu]
-  recipe = zc.recipe.egg:custom
+  recipe = xbob.buildout:develop
-  environment = env

   ...